-How to improve query latency with Qdrant cross-region distribution
+How to improve Qdrant query latency with cross-region distribution

 In a previous post, we looked at how to set up multi-region distributed Qdrant cluster on AWS.
 In this post, we will look at how to improve query latency by using listener nodes.